Azure Blueprints PREVIEW

 Enable compliant development

 Speed deployment of compliant applications to production through a self-service model, and easily deploy compliant environments matched to production standards.
-Use blank templates for customised blueprints or built-in blueprints for compliance with common internal scenarios and external regulations like ISO 27001.
+Use blank templates for custom blueprints or built-in blueprints for compliance with common internal scenarios and external regulations like ISO 27001.

 Lock foundational resources